 The video in real time: 7 minutes

 A little girl was playing at the fountain.
 She had nice features.
-A tourist came and congratulate me for the drawing.
+A tourist came and congratulate me on the drawing.
 Then she called the little girl asking her to come and see the sketch I did of her.
 The little girl said no and went elsewhere to sit.
-I was not done yet… I felt a bit disappointed… Next time I will kindly ask the tourist to do not interact if they try to. : /
+I was not done yet… I felt a bit disappointed… Next time I will kindly ask the tourist to do not to interact if they try to. : /

 3. Side the river